Prevention of Illegal Working Guide for Employers

 Breaching prevention of illegal working duties

 If an employer fails to comply with the rules around the prevention of illegal working, either by not conducting a right to work check or by not doing so correctly, they will be unable to establish a statutory excuse against civil liability.
-This means that if the employer is found to be employing someone illegally by reason of that person’s immigration status, and they have failed to conduct a compliant right to work check, they could be liable to pay a penalty of up to £20,000 per worker.
-The code of practice on preventing illegal working (dated 6 April 2022) specifies the various factors to be taken into account by the Home Office in determining the level of civil penalty for employing an illegal worker.
+This means that if the employer is found to be employing someone illegally by reason of that person’s immigration status, and they have failed to conduct a compliant right to work check, they could be liable to pay a penalty of up to £45,000 per initial breach, increasing to £60,000 per breach for repeat offences.
+The code of practice on preventing illegal working specifies the various factors to be taken into account by the Home Office in determining the level of civil penalty for employing an illegal worker.
 Separate online guidance for employers sets out how to conduct right to work checks.

 Additionally, if it is apparent that the employer has knowingly employed an illegal worker, or even if they had reasonable cause to believe that a person was disqualified from working by reason of their immigration status, and they employ them anyway, they could be criminally prosecuted.
 The offence of employing an illegal worker is punishable by either an unlimited fine and/or a term of imprisonment of up to 5 years.
 For the purposes of proving this offence, a person is disqualified from employment by reason of their immigration status if they are subject to immigration control and have not been granted leave to enter or remain in the UK, their permission to be in the UK is invalid or ceased to have effect, or is subject to a condition preventing the person from accepting the work.